nayfin/demo-co-old/README.md

   Then follow prompts

-- Decide on a name for your namespace/organization.
+- Decide on a name for your workspace/organization.
 It's a good idea to make this short.
-It can be something non-descriptive (like @datorama), or something descriptive (ngRx) which describes the types of libraries it contains.
+It can be something non-descriptive (@mango) if you want to have disparate libraries, or something descriptive (@ngstate) if you want to have a group of related libraries.

 - Create an NPM Organization [here](https://www.npmjs.com/org/create).

-  This will align with your Angular namespace name allowing you to "scope" your libraries to one namespace.
+This will align with your Nx workspace name name allowing you to "scope" your libraries to one namespace.
+Do this before creating workspace to ensure that the organization name you want is available

 ### 2. Install Dependencies